A wilderness permit is required to camp in the backcountry of Yosemite National Park.

-To make a reservation please have the name the permit will be under, mailing address, daytime telephone number, number of people, number of stock (horses, mules, llamas), start and end dates, beginning and ending trailheads, principal destination (to help clarify trailhead), method of payment ($5 plus $5/person): credit card, check, or money order.
+To make a reservation have the name the permit will be under, mailing address, daytime telephone number, number of people, number of stock (horses, mules, llamas), start and end dates, beginning and ending trailheads, principal destination (to help clarify trailhead) and method of payment ($5 plus $5/person) at the ready.

-If space is available within the same season, you can request a change to your existing reservation's date or trailhead for no additional charge.
-If you have questions regarding your reservation, or would like to make changes to an existing reservation, please do so only by calling 209/372-0740.
-We are unable to correspond by email or fax.
-Processing fees are non-refundable and non-transferable.
+If space is available within the same season, you can request a change to your existing reservation's date or trailhead for a $5 processing fee by calling (209)-372-0740.

-Permits are also available at any permit issuing station starting one day prior to the beginning of your hike.
-All wilderness permits must be picked up in person by a member of the hiking group.
+Permits are also available at any permit issuing station starting at 11 a.m. the day before your desired hiking date.
 Priority for permits for a particular trailhead is given to the closest permit issuing station, though it is possible to obtain a permit for any trailhead at any permit issuing station.
-This mainly affects the most popular trailheads that fill up quickly each morning, such as Little Yosemite Valley trailheads, Lyell Canyon, Cathedral Lakes, among others.
+This mainly affects the most popular trailheads that fill up quickly each morning, such as Little Yosemite Valley trailheads, Lyell Canyon and Cathedral Lakes.